Grade Point Average Requirements

 Lawrence Tech Anti-Hazing Policy

 Hazing, defined as an act that endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 The express or implied consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this regulation.
 Hazing is forbidden by the policies of the University, by State law, and by each organization recognized by Lawrence Technological University.
-If you or someone you know have had an experience with hazing and you want to tell someone, you can contact the Greek Life Adviser, Jamie Vassel, firstname.lastname@example.org or the Dean of Students, Kevin Finn, email@example.com
+If you or someone you know have had an experience with hazing and you want to tell someone, you can contact the Greek Life Adviser, Jamie Vassel, email@example.com or the Assistant Dean of Students, Cyndi Spotts, firstname.lastname@example.org.

-Click Here to view the Michigan Penal Code on Hazing.
+Click here to view the Michigan Penal Code on Hazing.